When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Multi-Task Parameter Sharing

 \subsubsection{Attention-based Sharing Strategies}

 With the advent of the transformer model \cite{attention-is-all-you-need}, originally applied to NLP, and subsequently to CV \cite{ViT}, there has been a great improvement in dense prediction tasks in CV \cite{PVT, PVT-v2, swin-transformer, focal-transformer} due to the non-local feature acquisition inherent to these models as well as their capacity to exploit long-range dependencies.
-Similar to the aforementioned soft-parameter sharing techniques \cite{cross-stich, sluice, NDDR}, Multi-Task Attention Network (MTAN) first trains a shared CNN network which is designed to learn general features.
-This shared framework is attached and at each convolutional operations, a task-specific network with attention modules which learn soft-attention masks over the shared features.
+Similar to the aforementioned soft-parameter sharing techniques \cite{cross-stich, sluice, NDDR}, Multi-Task Attention Network (MTAN) first trains a single CNN network which is designed to learn general features.
+Then, task-specific networks are derived by attaching attention modules, which learn soft-attention masks over the shared features, to each convolutional operation of the aforementioned CNN network.

 \textit{Unified Transformer} (UniT) \cite{UniT} learns a multi-modal encoder-decoder transformer model.
 UniT \cite{UniT} learns modality-specific encoders using multi-head self-attention, the modalities are then simply concatenated before a joint decoder performs cross-attention to mix the multiple representations.
 Similarly, \textit{Multi-Task Transformer Network} \cite{MulT} (MulT) performs feature fusion at the decoding level and introduces a shared attention mechanism.
 Specifically, MulT chooses a reference task $t^{ref}$, then the reference task encoded representation $x$ is used to compute a query $q^{t^{ref}}_{x}$ and a key $k^{t^{ref}}_{x}$.
 Let us denote $v^{t}$ the values for the other tasks based on the previous stage output.
 The attention values for this task are then calculated as: